Organic Farmers Do These 11 Things to Prevent Their Crops From Being Contaminated by GMOs

 “This is a great time to get started in organic seed farming, the demand is far in excess of the supply across the entire spectrum and we need experienced growers who can raise high quality organic seed crops, and be rewarded financially.”

 Thanks for reading!
 You can learn more about OSGATA by going to their website here.
-You can also follow AltHealthWORKS on Facebook by clicking here
+You can also follow AltHealthWORKS on Facebook by clicking here.
+This article was first written in Aug.
+2014 and updated in 2024.

 Thanks for installing the Bottom of every post plugin by Corey Salzano.
 Contact me if you need custom WordPress plugins or website design.